 Use View -> Debug View -> Global Illumination to preview DDGI probes in a viewport.
 This can be useful to analyze problems with GI in your scene.
-Probes are using automatic relocation in the local neighborhood to prevent intersecting with the scene geometry thus it might be essential to debug this view.
+Probes use automatic relocation in the local neighborhood to prevent intersecting with the scene geometry, thus it might be essential to debug this view.

 DDGI Tips & Tricks